 The scope of this Recommendation includes:

-Possible use cases to identify the need for IoT accessibility for persons with disabilities, persons with age related disabilities, and those with specific needs
+Possible use cases to identify the need for IoT accessibility for persons with disabilities, persons with age related disabilities, and those with specific needs.

 Accessibility requirements for IoT applications and services for persons with disabilities, persons with age related disabilities, and those with specific needs to utilize the benefits of IoT applications and services.